essarrjay/ShmeppyImagetoJSON/README.md

 * The maps can also be specified later from an input prompt.
 * Uses standard python packages
 * Minimum spacing between maps can be specified through a prompt.
+* This function can also be accessed via the main menu (`python ./shmeppytools/maptools`) but may require installation of additional python packages if done so.

 -----